 - Add potatoes in batches and arrange in a single layer.

 - Toss in herb seasonings.
-Add water/stock.
+Add water or broth.

 - Close and lock the lid, making sure the sealing valve is set on SEALING.
 Pressure cook for 7 minutes.